Schraiber/continuity/README.md

 1	1045331	0.023364	0	31	0	0	0	0
 ```

-*EXPERIMENTAL*: You can now indicate the reference population sample size and number of derived reads.
+You can also indicate the reference population sample size and number of derived alleles.
 Intead of an AF column, you can add two new clumns, ``kref`` and ``nref``, which are the counts of derived alleles and the number of non-missing chromosomes in the references population.
 So, for example the above file might instead look like

 ```
 Chrom	Pos	kref	nref	I0412_der	I0412_anc	I0412_other	I1277_der	I1277_anc	I1277_other